smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/03-GCR-cloud-run/README.md

+In the previous exercice, we have built a **Prediction API** Docker image that we are able to run on our local machine.

+There are 2 remaining steps in order to enable worldwide developers to play with it:
+- Push the **Docker image** to **Google Container Registry**
+- Deploy the image on **Google Cloud Run** so that it gets instantiated into a **Docker container**

+The role of **Container Registry** will be to act as storage for our Docker image.
+The role of **Cloud Run** will be to run a Docker container instantiated from our image.

 ## Push our prediction API image to Google Container Registry

 **Google Container Registry** is a service storing Docker images on the cloud with the purpose of allowing **Cloud Run** or **Kubernetes Engine** to serve them.